 Happy Fourth of July from our team at SIGNAL Magazine!

 Plenty of people say they support the military, but for those looking to put their money where their mouth is, the VA Voluntary Service offers diverse opportunities to help the nation’s veterans.
 Though the VA is often associated with hospitals, the organization has various facilities where volunteers can make a difference.
 To learn more, fill out the form posted on the website; it also has an option for people who would rather make a monetary donation than a time donation.
+The FAQ page has additional information.

 Klein Tools will donate $25,000 in 2013 to Operation Homefront, an organization that provides emergency financial and other assistance to the families of U.S. service members and wounded warriors.
 The donations are planned to be outright and not connected to any sales or promotion, but Klein is giving its customers a chance to show their support for the military as well.
 And the opportunity comes with a fancy, exciting name.